michaelemery/staticanalysis/checker/alias/checkerframework.md

 There are two possible types for an expression:

-There are two possible types for an expression:

 | annotation | description |
 | --- | --- |
 | **@MaybeAliased** *(default)*| Indicates the type of an expression that might have an alias.
 This is the default, so every unannotated type is @MaybeAliased.
 Includes the type of null. |